Best Mouse Sound Repellents

 Expert Near You

-The Dr. House Ultrasonic Pest Repeller uses electromagnetic and ultrasonic technology for powerful impact.
+The Neatmaster Ultrasonic Pest Repeller uses bionic, electromagnetic, and ultrasonic wave technology for a powerful impact.

 Facts About Mice

 Mice are a non-native species that made their way to North America and virtually everywhere on the planet accidentally on ships and other modes of transportation.
 They are both adaptable and opportunistic which makes them difficult to get rid of once they’ve taken up residence in your home.

 The common house mouse is a small animal with a length of less than seven inches.
 It can enter a house or outbuilding through holes or cracks as tiny as a dime.
 They eat just about anything they can find although they prefer seeds and grains.
 They differ from other rodents like voles with their long tails and pointy noses.